Xuefei (Julie) Wang

 California Institute of Technology

-During my PhD, I was also a student researcher at Google Research.
+During my PhD I was also a student researcher at Google Research, advised by Michael P. Brenner.
 I received my B.S. in Computer Science from Fudan University.

 News